determined-ai/determined/examples/tutorials/mnist_ptl/README.md

 - `use_tpu`: False

 hooks:
-support in our pytorch callback. construct a callback class with these most of these hooks. only support easy or nontrainer hooks
+TODO Need added support in our pytorch callback. construct a callback class with most of these hooks. only support relatively easy or nontrainer hooks

 - `backward`:
   - instead of loss.backward user should call context.backward but with what api